Sorry, you need to enable JavaScript to visit this website.

 Real Property Tax Exemption

-Organizations applying for exemption from DC real property tax must own the real property for which the request is made and qualify under DC Official Code § 47-1002.
-The applicant must specify the subsection of § 47-1002, detailing the major categories of exempt property, pursuant to which the exemption is sought.
-Current and proposed use of the property must be indicated, and a physical inspection of the property by this office is required.
+The property for which an exemption is sought must qualify under D.C.
+Official Code § 47-1002.
+The applicant must specify the subsection of § 47-1002, detailing the categories of exempt property, pursuant to which the exemption is sought.
+Current and proposed use of the property must be indicated, and a physical inspection of the property by this office will be conducted.
 If any part of the property is leased, the tenant must supply the same types of documents that the owner must furnish with this application.
-Applications for exemption for property owned by foreign governments must be made through the US Department of State, Office of Foreign Missions.
+Applications for exemption for property owned by foreign governments and used for diplomatic purposes must be made through the U.S. Department of State, Office of Foreign Missions.

-The exemption, if approved, will commence the first full month following the date the application is approved, provided the requirements for exemption are met.
+The exemption, if approved, will generally commence the first full month following the date the application is filed, provided the requirements for exemption are met.

 Real Property Tax Exemption